wazo-platform/wazo-test-helpers/README.md

 # xivo-test-helpers

 Common test helpers used in Wazo.
-Compatible python 2 & 3.
-The folder admin_ui is only python 2

 ## To install